211 Horseshoe Lake Dr, Suite 202B, Halifax, NS B3S 0B9

 Coping with Anxiety in Relationships

 Your therapist can help you understand how the anxiety is impacting your relationships and help you create more effective strategies.
-If you or a loved one is struggling with anxiety, contact Intentional Outcomes Counselling at 902 445 3800 or email or information and support.
+If you or a loved one is struggling with anxiety, contact Intentional Outcomes Counselling at 902 445 3800 or by submitting an inquiry for information and support.
+We offer anxiety therapy and couples counselling in Halifax and surrounding areas.

 Intentional Outcomes Logo